 It is damaging to your psyche and moral fiber.
 In the end, it is entirely unwholesome as it poisons not only your life but other lives as well.

-For example, if someone claims to be 7th Dan (7th-degree black belt) in Fushukan* and within their biography, you see they started the Fushukan at an earlier time that means they gave themselves their rank.
-Such behavior is not normal in any good martial arts system.
-It is best to question your teacher about his lineage directly.
-It is not rude nor impolite to ask about their training.
-If there is a lot of hemming and hawing or concealment or vague answers, then something is wrong.
+If someone claims to be 7th Dan (7th-degree black belt) in Fushukan* and within their biography, you see they started the Fushukan at an earlier time which means they gave themselves their rank.
+Such behavior is not normal from any proper teacher or in any decent martial arts system.
+Let's face it; there is no reason to lie.
+There is no reason to bestow a rank upon yourself.
+That is pure narcissistic behavior.

 I make the argument that someone who is a caring, compassionate teacher that has skills to pass on is a real teacher.
 The man or woman leading a group of people masquerading as a martial artist is extremely dangerous.

 This is an issue in Japan as much as it is in other countries.
 Make no mistake, it is not only a western problem.